nvilloria/LUEandAGTFP/README.md

 # TFPtoCO2:  Land Use Greenhouse Gas Emissions from Changes in Agricultural Total Factor Productivity

-R package used for the results in Lobell and Villoria (2023) "Accounting for land use spillovers can greatly reduce the benefits of some climate-smart agricultural policies."
+R package used for the results in Lobell, David and Villoria, Nelson B. (2023) "Reduced benefits of climate-smart agricultural policies from land use spillovers."

 ## Installation
 Install the R package from GitHub: